dbcrossbar/dbcrossbar/guide/src/features.md

 `dbcrossbar` offers a number of handy features:

 - A single static binary on Linux, with no dependencies.
 - A stream-based architecture that limits the use of RAM and requires no temporary files.
-(Note that the current version relies on the Google Cloud SDK, which _does_ have RAM-usage problems.)
 - Support for appending, overwriting or upserting into existing tables.
 - Support for selecting records using `--where`.